Race Working Group

 The anti-racism work that we do is an integral part of the fabric of our congregation, with the aim to make it a more inclusive for Jews and non-Jews of color alike, as well as for their partners and families.

-The Race Working Group initially began as conversations about race among congregants, from the perspective of “who is a Jew” and how people of color (POC) felt entering the synagogue on Shabbat morning.
+The Race Working Group (RWG) initially began as conversations about race among congregants, from the perspective of “who is a Jew?” and how people of color (POC) felt entering the synagogue on Shabbat morning.
 The group recognized that as a largely white, Ashkenazi congregation with a growing number of people of color entering our doors, there were many racist undertones in how people were greeted, and how others treated them once they were here.
 Even longtime congregants of color shared stories of new Kolot members asking if they were nannies, or if they were lost.
 This began the process of the RWG and unlearning assumptions of what a “Jew” looked like.

 In 2011, at the prompting of congregants and with the active support of leadership, Kolot Chayeinu began to examine feelings and attitudes towards race and racism within the community and how those showed up in words and actions.
 The process began with informal conversations which led to the establishment of the Race Task Force, later named the Race Working Group.
 Many institutional changes have taken place along the way and are still in process.